chanzuckerberg/single-cell/rfcs/RFC-Uploads.md

 - Error: the upload as failed.
 A new link or file must be uploaded.
 - Waiting: The link is in the download queue.
 - Complete: The upload was completed successfully
+- Canceled: The upload has been canceled by the user.

 These states will need to be stores in a database or table until the upload is complete.
 This could be in the existing postgresSQL database or a simple key, value storage system like DynamoDB.